aws-samples/sample-resource-quota-and-control-plane-utilization/cmd/resourcequota/README.md

 # Wait for cloudformation to finish delete (optional)
 aws cloudformation wait stack-delete-complete --stack-name ### YOUR STACK NAME HERE
 ```
-Once cloudformation has successfully deleted the stack, you may deploy your changes using the sam build and sam deploy referenced earlier.
+Once cloudformation has successfully deleted the stack, you may deploy your changes using the sam build and sam deploy commands referenced earlier.

 ## Created Resources